jkirkwin/CSC485B-Data-Compression/uvzz/README.md

 # Assignment 3 - Custom Compression Pipeline (`uvzz`)

 ## Compression Pipeline Design
-The pipeline implemeneted here is based on and aims to out-perform BZip2.
+The pipeline implemented here is based on and aims to out-perform BZip2.

 Data is read in blocks of a fixed size.
 Each block is then passed through each stage of the pipeline: